JesusAOchoa/osticket-prereqs/README.md

 <p></p>
 <br />

-After changing the ost-config.php file and clicking continue and you should see the following screen
+Once you've made the necessary changes to the ost-config.php file, click on the "Continue" button.
+You should be greeted with the following screen:

 <p>
 <img src="https://i.imgur.com/ezp9fFm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>